fherking/LARBS/README.md

 Just a proof of concept...

-I wanted to know how hard would it be to port all the distro to debian (short answer, just a couple of days)
+I wanted to know how hard would it be to port all the distro from arch to debian (short answer, just a couple of days)

 USE AT YOUR OWN RISK